(Near) Final Results for ARTvision-6: restoreARTive

 “Drag Queen Rejoicing” could be the title of the collection Jon Arge is offering for ARTvision-6: “restoreARTive: creative therapy.”
 Named Best Local Artist by readers of GA Voice in 2010, Jon is found frequently bucking trends and busting preconceived notions - and that includes our custom-framed photos of drag queens like “DisFunksha.” (read more)

-profile of Jon in Project Q Atlanta last year:
+As he told Mike Fleming in a profile of Jon in Project Q Atlanta last year:

 This year we are offering multiple pieces - small and large - from Jon as full donations, so you’ll have to join us next Thursday to be some of the lucky ones to get these last remaining in the series.
 So...